21 things you should ask your physiotherapist before treatment

 What can I expect from follow up appointments and do you provide home programs?

-Can I reach out to you between our sessions if I have questions or a concern?
+Can I reach out to you between our sessions if I have questions or concerns?

 How do you determine when a patient no longer needs to see you or you may need to be referred on?